Course: MA Applied Theatre and Intervention

 What would you say about the learning facilities in your School and at the University in general?

 The University has several different theatre spaces on campus, which is great for organising performances.
 The facilities are constantly developing and improving, especially the Library and the Students’ Union.
 It has a good balance between social and study spaces and is accessible for everyone.

 What other activities are available for students to take part in outside of their studies, and which ones have you tried out yourself?

 There are an immense amount of societies to get involved with.
 I’ve been involved with Open Theatre, who produce plays, and the Yoga, Ballet, and Netball Societies.
 There is also Leeds RAG (Raise and Give), which offers a chance to raise money and take trips like climbing Kilimanjaro and cycling to Berlin.

 What would you say to anyone thinking of applying to your course?

 It’s a fabulous course for getting a thorough insight into the theory behind applied theatre.
 The University’s external partnerships also means it can offer opportunities to do placements and work experience during your studies.

-What do you plan to do now you’ve finished your course, and how do you think the skills and knowledge you’ve developed at Leeds will help with these plans?
+What do you plan to do now you’ve finished your course?

 Thanks to my Masters I have already started working for a company called Purple Patch Arts.
 We run programmes for adults with learning disabilities and use drama, music and visual arts as a vehicle to teach the curriculum.
 The skills and experience I have gained throughout both my degrees at Leeds really have shaped me as a person and set me up for this line of work.
 My confidence has also grown a huge amount since the beginning of my studies and I definitely have my tutors to thank for that!